ftvkyo/ftvkyo.github.io/content/post/006-devlog-keyboard-01.md

 [keymap-gen]: /project/keymap-gen/

 So, considering my experience of using "ergonomic" keyboards and `ru(unipunct)` layout, I felt like I can improve something.
-This, along with the aforementioned Keymap-gen, is what this post is about.
+This, along with the aforementioned Keymap-gen, is what this devlog is about.

 ## Idea